-Five schools in the North West are benefiting from a range of school upgrades and new equipment after receiving generous financial donations from Simple Life.
+Five schools in the North West are benefiting from a range of school upgrades and new equipment after receiving generous financial donations from Sigma on behalf of their private rental brand, Simple Life and The PRS REIT plc.
 The schools across Greater Manchester and Merseyside have collectively received a total £34,000 over the last academic year.

-Leading provider of new build family homes for the private rental sector, Simple Life, regularly makes generous monetary donations to schools near to its developments as part of its corporate social responsibility (CSR) strategy.
+Leading provider of new build family homes for the private rental sector, Sigma, regularly makes generous monetary donations to schools near to its Simple Life developments as part of its corporate social responsibility (CSR) strategy.

-Mills Hill school in Chadderton sits close to the Simple Life Baytree Lane development, and has so far been gifted £13,000 from Simple Life, £8,000 of which was spent on improved playground equipment in 2018 and a further £5,000 has been given to the school this year for the creation of a ‘daily mile’ race track around the school.
+Mills Hill school in Chadderton sits close to the Simple Life Baytree Lane development, and has so far been gifted £13,000, £8,000 of which was spent on improved playground equipment in 2018 and a further £5,000 has been given to the school this year for the creation of a ‘daily mile’ race track around the school.

 Elsewhere, St Richard’s Roman Catholic School in Manchester received an £8,000 donation which it used for fitness equipment for the children.
 The school is close to the Hamilton Square development.
 St Peter and Pauls RCP in Merseyside, close to Simple Life’s Highfield Green and Highfield Place developments, also recently received £8,000 and spent it on outdoor sheltered area for play and literature during playtimes.

 Vicky Hurcomb at Simple Life said: “Now more than ever we want to be able to give back to the community and these school donations help to not only improve the school environment and equipment but they have and will enhance the lives of the pupils.

 “Community is at the heart of all of our developments and this is just a small gesture from us which we hope makes a big difference.”